igmk/actris_mwr_pro/README.md

     usage: mwrpy.py [-h] -s SITE [-d YYYY-MM-DD] [--start YYYY-MM-DD] [--stop YYYY-MM-DD] [-p ...]
 COMMAND ...

-With the COMMAND `process` the script `mwrpy/process_mwrpy.py`, where functions for generating and visualizing Level 1 and Level 2 products are called (<b>*lev1_to_nc*, *lev2_to_nc*, *generate_figure*</b>), runs for the current day and reprocesses the previous day as default.
-The site name is required and must be same as the subfolder name in `mwrpy/site_config/`.

-The following arguments can be used and must be issued before the command argument:
+The following general arguments can be used and must be issued before the command argument:

 | Short | Long         | Default           | Description                                                                        |